gooofy/aqb/help/RefCore.md

 add values to the data section of the program.
 Those values can be later READ by the program at runtime.

+## DEALLOCATE

+Syntax:

+    DEALLOCATE ptr

+free memory that was allocated at ptr

 ## DECLARE FUNCTION|SUB